rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

 One way to embed the child order into a node tree is to redefine its set of edges as **a set of complex edges**, each of which has a parent as its source and an ordered sequence of siblings as its sink.
-That is, the sink of an edge no longer is a single node, but an ordered sequence of nodes.
+That is, the sink of an edge no longer is a single node, but an ordered sequence of child nodes.

 * `T(N,E)` where `E := { (p,co(p)) | (p in PN) }`
 * e.g. `E := { (1, (2,3) ) }`